geekingfrog/geekingfrog.com/blog/posts/2014-12-10-bangs-in-duckduckgo.md

 ---
-title: !Bangs in DuckDuckGo
+title: '!Bangs in DuckDuckGo'
-tags: geek, duduckgo
 status: published
+tags:
+- geek
+- duduckgo
 ---

 I learnt yesterday from a friend how to use the [!bang](https://duckduckgo.com/bang.html) feature of the search engine DuckDuckGo, and it's **amazing**!